ricardotrevisan/youtube-transcription/readme.md

-# YouTube Transcription Project
+# YouTube Transcription

-This project uses Whisper, PyTorch, Hugging Face and other libraries to transcribe and summarize YouTube videos.
+Transcribe and summarize YouTube videos using **Whisper**, **PyTorch**, **Hugging Face**, and other libraries.
-To fully leverage GPU acceleration, it's recommended to run on **Linux or WSL** with **CUDA support**.
+For optimal performance, use **Linux or WSL** with **CUDA-enabled GPU**.

+---

+## 🚀 Features

+- Automatic transcription of YouTube videos.
+- Summarization using pre-trained Hugging Face models (BART).
+- GPU acceleration for faster processing.
+- Easy setup with Python virtual environments.

 ---